Rising Waters: Helping Hudson River Communities Adapt to Climate Change

-The Nature Conservancy’s New York chapter launched the Rising Waters project to assess the vulnerability of Hudson River Valley communities to sea level rise and climate change.
+The Nature Conservancy’s Eastern New York chapter conducted the Rising Waters project to assess the vulnerability of Hudson River Valley communities to sea level rise and other climate change impacts.
 Using a multi-stakeholder scenario planning process, key recommendations on potential mitigation and adaptation strategies were developed to assist local communities prepare for the effects of global climate change.

 - Procrastination, in which little action is taken to prepare for climate change and extreme weather events cause severe damage.

 - Stagflation Rules, in which, despite a lack of economic investment, public demand results in increased regulation of land use and planning and improved local adaptive capacity.

 - Nature Be Dammed, in which strong economic investment and political will initially promote environmentally friendly adaptation responses only to be replaced by shoreline hardening and engineered measures (e.g., dams) after a series of flooding events.

 - Give Rivers Room, in which shoreline hardening is used but flooding causes problems downstream from these engineered structures and public will demands more natural solutions.

 These scenarios were used to generate over 80 specific responses from stakeholders, which were then evaluated and used to inform the development of recommendations for potential mitigation and adaptation strategies.
 The recommendations included:

 - Improve community planning and preparedness and conduct public outreach

 - Incorporate climate change impacts into land use decision making (e.g. setback requirements)

 - Encourage low impact development in floodplain areas